 So what's the best MCAT prep course?
 In any given year, between 70 and 80% of MCAT takers enroll in a formal MCAT prep course.
 In this post, I review the courses offered by the two most popular test prep companies, Kaplan and The Princeton Review.

-These MCAT prep discounts are our BKS* (best kept secret)!!
+These MCAT prep class discounts are our BKS* (best kept secret)!!
 Psssst!
 We're about to share a valuable secret...reserved for premedFAQ.com visitors ONLY.
-Some of the MCAT prep course companies have passed along to us, so we'll pass along to you, their deepest MCAT prep discounts, to help fit a class into your budget.
-Here are the special discount [...]
+Some of the MCAT prep class discounts the companies have passed along to us, we're passing along to you.
+They are generously offering some of their deepest MCAT class prep discounts, to help fit a [...]

 You'll need to ask the schools you're planning to attend how they treat multiple scores for those re-taking the MCAT.